redlocks/learner/README.md

 ## Configuration

-The first time you run it, you need to create assistants in OpenAI `python3 learn.py --create_ass` The values of the assistants id will be automatically updated in the environment variables Then you need to set the environment variables `OPENAI_API_KEY` with your API key, `BASE_PATH` with the path to your knowledge base (by default `~/Documents/learner`) and `LEARNER_LANG` - the language of the created notes if your native language is not English.
+The first time you run it, you need to create assistants in OpenAI `python3 learn.py --create_ass`.
+The values of the assistants id will be automatically updated in the environment variables.
+Then you need to set the environment variables `OPENAI_API_KEY` with your API key, `BASE_PATH` with the path to your knowledge base (by default `~/Documents/learner`) and `LEARNER_LANG` - the language of the created notes if your native language is not English.
 The languages supported are those currently supported by OpenAI